 The ACT Government has committed to a significant reform agenda to reduce the harmful impacts of gambling across our community.
 This includes a commitment within the Parliamentary Agreement to reduce the number of gaming machines that can be operated in the Territory to 4,000 by 1 July 2020.

-The Paper has been developed to provide options to implement a fair and achievable model to reduce gaming machine authorisations to a maximum of 4,000.
+As of 30 June 2017, there were 4,985 gaming machine authorisations in the ACT.
+The Options Paper was developed to provide options to implement a fair and achievable model to reduce gaming machine authorisations to a maximum of 4,000.

 - an appropriate model for the surrender of gaming machine authorisations;

 - the timing of the surrender of gaming machine authorisations;

 - the maximum number of authorisations allowable on an authorisation certificate;

 - future arrangements for quarantine and storage of gaming machines; and

 - the maximum number of authorisations in the Territory after reaching 4,000.